izzyreal/vmpc-docs/vmpc_specific_settings.rst

 In the specified directory there will always be a set of 5 stereo recordings: :file:`L-R.WAV` and :file:`1-2.WAV` ... :file:`7-8.WAV`, even if one of these output pairs is 100% silent.
 Each recording reflects the output of a given stereo output of VMPC2000XL.
 If a particular pad is routed only to :code:`ASSIGNABLE MIX OUT 1/2` in the :code:`MIXER` screen, this is respected while recording directly to disk.
 This allows you to create up to 5 different stereo parts or stems that can be mixed and mastered in a DAW.

-Like the :code:`Recording Finished` prompt indicates, **always move potentially valuable recordings out of the :file:`Recordings` directory**!
+Like the :code:`Recording Finished` prompt indicates, **always move potentially valuable recordings out of the Recordings directory**!
 At the moment VMPC2000XL is not very smart about where to store its recordings and what the files are named, so any recording session will overwrite the previous one.
 This will be addressed in a future release of VMPC2000XL.

 The SETNGS tab
 --------------